CMHayden/Data-Analysis-of-a-Document-Tracker/report/readme.md

     * *4d* - Display a list of other documents the reader may like.
     * *5* - Display a graph of relationship between a document and all documents found as also like documents.
     * *6* - Display a graph based on task *5*.
+    * *7* - Display a line chart showing the frequency of views of a given document over time.

 * **-f**: sets the file to be used by the application.
 The expected parameter is the location of the file.